moyellz-codes/moyellz-codes/README.md

 - 👋 Hi, I’m @moyellz-codes
-- 👀 I’m interested in ... developing my capabilities with Python
+- 👀 I’m interested in ... developing my programming ability with Python/SQL
 - 🌱 I’m currently learning ...
-Python
+Python and SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... all projects that involve the use of Python
 - 📫 How to reach me ...
+DM

 <!---
 moyellz-codes/moyellz-codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.